-Whatever type of baked potatoes you make now, these spicy recipe will become a favorite.
-They are my absolute go-to recipe, not only as a snack (tailgating anyone?), but also as a side dish to meat courses.
+Whatever type of baked potatoes you like to make right now, this spicy recipe will become a favorite.
+They are my absolute go-to recipe, not only as a snack (tailgating anyone?) but also as a side dish to meat courses.
 So good, I can eat them all day, every day.
 Is that stretching it too much? jaja.
-It helps to keep a jar with the mix of spices at all times.
+It helps to keep a jar with a mix of spices at all times.

 Something as simple as a potato, with skin on, cut into wedges, baked in a mixture of spices and seeds – which can be made in bulk and kept handy for spur of the moment cravings – is the answer to a simple and flavorful alternative to whatever it is you make right now on a regular basis.